poseidonos/poseidonos/README.md

 ### Step 6.
 Mount POS Array
-To create a POS volume from the POS array created in the previous step, you must mount it first.
+You can create a POS volume from the POS array created in the previous step.
+However, you need to mount the array first.
 Let's check out the status of the POS array.

 The array list command will display the status of POS arrays.
-You can see that POSArray is being unmounted.
+You can see POSArray is being **Unmounted**.
 ```bash
 root@R2U14-PSD-3:/poseidonos/bin# ./poseidonos-cli array list
 Index |Name       |DatetimeCreated           |DatetimeUpdated           |Status